d3duct1v/TryHackMe/README.md

 # TryHackMe
-This repository is a collection of walkthroughs of different TryHackMe rooms.
+This repository is a collection of walkthroughs of different the free TryHackMe rooms.

 Rooms contained within this walkthough collection.